ced-2017-capstone/tax-flow/README.md

 # tax-flow
+This project is presented as a capstone project for the Certified Ethereum Developer program at Blockchain Hub.

-An ethereum blockchain application that allows a taxpayer to visualize the flow of his transactions through the tax system in real time.
+This demonstration ethereum blockchain application taxpayer in a hypothetical municipality that runs on a blockchain.
+We provide a visualization the flow of his transactions through the tax system in real time.